The article below appeared originally online at Inter Press Service by Thalif Deen.

 “The rights of nature as a concept is totally compatible with the U.N.
 Declaration on the Rights of Indigenous Peoples and completely complements it,” she added.

-Asked about future plans, Barlow told IPS there are moves to present the concept, book and declaration to the climate justice community in Durban in December at the Conference of Parties (COP 17
+Asked about future plans, Barlow told IPS there are moves to present the concept, book and declaration to the climate justice community in Durban in December at the Conference of Parties (COP 17) and to the water justice movement in Marseilles in March 2012 at the World Water Forum.

 In the end, she said, “We are trying to say that there is no such thing as a human right if the earth cannot sustain life and it is no coincidence that where poor people are dying, so is the water, forests and air around them.”